 These priorities represent two important shifts compared to prior EERMC EE Plan priorities developed at the outset of a new three-year planning cycle.
 First, though supporting equity and access was an existing EERMC priority, this priority area has been expanded and integrated within all other priority areas, several of which also retain a primary focus on equity.
-Second, in addition to the emphasis on compliance with the legislated requirements of the LCP Standards, the Act on Climate has been explicitly referenced as another priority area for the EERMC.3
+Second Next, the Council's legislated obligations regarding the LCP Standards and Act on Climate have been listed as the first and second priorities to reflect their importance3 in addition to the emphasis on compliance with the legislated requirements of the LCP Standards, the Act on Climate has been explicitly referenced as another priority area for the EERMC.4